intel/fpga-soft-processor-unit-test/niosiie/README.md

 $ make test-all
 ```
 #### Unit Test Build Option - Code Coverage
-The command builds the non-optimized googletest executable for collecting gcov coverage data.
+This command builds the non-optimized googletest executable for collecting gcov coverage data.
 After compilation, it runs `lcov` to analyze the coverage data and `genhtml` to create a report in HTML format.
 ``` bash
 $ make test-coverage
 ```

 ## Requirements
 ### Quartus Prime software
-Quartus Prime Pro Edition software is required to compile the Arria 10 FPGA design.
+Intel Quartus Prime Pro Edition software is required to compile the Arria 10 FPGA design.

 ### Third-party library
 #### Googletest